 Our articles of association provide that the board of directors shall consist of at least three and not more than nine members.
-The current members of the board of directors are Thomas Meyer (Chairman), Armando Anido, Mats Blom, Alain Munoz and Calvin W. Roberts.

 The members of the board of directors and the chairman are elected annually by the general meeting of shareholders for a period until the completion of the subsequent ordinary general meeting of shareholders and are eligible for re-election.
 Each member of the board of directors must be elected individually.
 Unless an exception is granted by the general meeting of shareholders, only persons who have not completed their seventy-fifth year of age on the election date are eligible for election.
 Under Swiss law, a member of the Board of Directors is not required to be a shareholder.